 Fifth, we performed several robustness checks regarding the reset rate for hybrid mortgages.
 The initial mortgage rate for hybrid mortgages is potentially lower during the initial fixed-rate period.
-For 99.57 percent of mortgages in our database, the duration of the initial fixed rate period is 24 months or more; the most common fixed period is 24 months, followed by 36 months.
-Since we focus on delinquency in the first 17 months, we expect the initial mortgage rate to be an important covariate.
+For 99.57% of mortgages in our database, the duration of the initial fixed rate period is twenty-four months or more; the most common fixed period is twenty-four months, followed by thirty-six months.
+Since we focus on delinquency in the first seventeen months, we expect the initial mortgage rate to be an important covariate.
 However, because households may have factored in the rise in the mortgage rate before the actual reset date, we include the post-reset margin as an additional covariate in the baseline case specification.
-The margin is in excess of a reference rate, which in 99.34 percent of the cases is the 6-month LIBOR rate.
-As a robustness check we performed the analysis for FRMs and Hybrid mortgages separately, with FRMs not being subject to resets, and in both cases obtain our main result that adjusted delinquency rates rose monotonically over 2001-2007 (see Figure 9).
+The margin is in excess of a reference rate, which in 99.34% of the cases is the six-month LIBOR rate.
+As a robustness check, we performed the analysis for FRMs and hybrid mortgages separately, with FRMs not being subject to resets, and in both cases we obtained our main result that the adjusted delinquency rates rose monotonically over 2001-2007 (see Appendix B).

 We performed two additional robustness checks.
-First, instead of the margin we included a covariate defined as the margin plus the 6-month LIBOR interest rate at origination (obtained from Bloomberg).
-Second, instead of the margin we included a covariate defined as the margin plus the 6-month LIBOR interest rate at origination minus the initial mortgage rate.
-This captures the potential change in interest rate at the time of reset, based on the 6-month LIBOR rate at origination.
+First, instead of the margin, we included a covariate defined as the margin plus the six-month LIBOR interest rate at origination (obtained from Bloomberg).
+Second, instead of the margin, we included a covariate defined as the margin plus the six-month LIBOR interest rate at origination minus the initial mortgage rate.
+This captures the potential change in interest rate at the time of reset, based on the six-month LIBOR rate at origination.
 For FRMs the values of the new covariates are set to zero.
-The marginal effect for the two new covariates is 12.27 percent and 7.83 percent respectively; the marginal effects for the margin covariates in the baseline case are 11.84 percent, as reported in Table 3.
+The marginal effect for the two new covariates is 12.27% and 7.83%, respectively; the marginal effects for the margin covariates in the baseline case are 11.84%, as reported in Table 3.
 Among the other covariates, only the coefficient for the initial rate is slightly affected.
-The marginal effect of the initial rate is 29.58 percent and 33.60 percent for the two alternative specifications respectively, compared to a marginal effect of 29.21 percent in the baseline case, as reported in Table 3.
-The log likelihood of the different specifications is virtually identical.
+The marginal effect of the initial rate is 29.58% and 33.60% for the two alternative specifications, respectively, compared to a marginal effect of 29.21% in the baseline case, as reported in Table 3.
+The loglikelihood of the different specifications is virtually identical.

-5.2 Local house-by-house return volatility
+4.2 Local house-by-house return volatility

-In this section we study local house-by-house return volatility as as additional covariate.
-We obtained the data from the Office of Federal Housing Enterprise Oversight (OFHEO) at the state level.
-OFHEO uses a repeated-sales methodology to compute house price appreciation in a geographical unit (like a state or MSA) and, as a by-product, obtains an estimate of the variation of the return around the mean in the geographical unit.
+In this section, we study local house-by-house return volatility as an additional covariate.
+We obtained the data from the OFHEO at the state level.
+18 OFHEO uses a repeated-sales methodology to compute house price appreciation in a geographical unit (like a state or MSA) and, as a by-product, obtains an estimate of the variation of the return around the mean in the geographical unit.
+19

-&lt;sup>18We would like to thank OFHEO for providing us with the data.
-MSA-level data exist but was not available for public release.
+We would like to thank OFHEO for providing us with the data.
+MSA-level data exist but were not available for public release.

-&lt;sup>19For more details on this procedure, see the official OFHEO documentation by Calhoun (1996).
-Also De Jong, Driessen, and Van Hemert (2008) explain the interpretation and computation of the volatility parameters.
+19 For more details on this procedure, see the official OFHEO documentation by Calhoun (1996).
+Also, De Jong, Driessen, and Van Hemert (2008) explain the interpretation and computation of the volatility parameters.

-The house-by-house volatility is 8.05 percent, annualized and averaged over the full panel (50 states plus the District of Columbia in the 2001Q1-2008Q2 sample period).
-Most of the variation of the volatility is in the cross-section: the standard deviation of the volatility estimate across states (averaged over 2001Q1-2008Q2) is 0.75 percent.
-The standard deviation of the volatility estimate over time (averaged over the 50 states plus the District of Columbia) is only 0.18 percent.
+The house-by-house volatility is 8.05%, annualized and averaged over the full panel (fifty states plus the District of Columbia in the 2001Q1-2008Q2 sample period).
+Most of the variation of the volatility is in the cross-section: the standard deviation of the volatility estimate across states (averaged over 2001Q1-2008Q2) is 0.75%.
+The standard deviation of the volatility estimate over time (averaged over the fifty states plus the District of Columbia) is only 0.18%.